 Second, you need to resist the temptation to not hire an unlicensed contractor.
 While they may be cheaper, there are several dangers of hiring someone who isn't licensed.

 Do you live in Phoenix or Tucson and need your roof checked out?
-Contact us online for help.
+Contact Lyons Roofing online today for help.